-Holiday from hell: Kiwis stuck in Italy without accommodation, food, water or way home
+Coronavirus: Kiwis stuck in Italy without accommodation or way home

-Around 40 New Zealanders are stuck in Rome without accommodation, food, water or even flight tickets home.
+Around 40 New Zealanders are stuck in Rome without a flight home because of travel bans introduced to stop the spread of coronavirus.

-They are now stuck at Leonardo da Vinci International Airport as the nation tries to come grips with the coronavirus outbreak, which had killed more than 1000 Italians.
+The group could not leave Leonardo da Vinci International Airport because they were scheduled to stop off in Sydney on their way to Auckland.

-Their touring group, Tripadeal, suggested the Kiwis book a flight via Emirates at a cost of $5500, but Therese Macdonald said that would not have been possible.
+"The issue is that the Australians have closed their borders to us, even for transit so we can't even go through on a transit flight," said Therese Macdonald, who was on honeymoon.

 READ MORE: